Jaxploit/VuxFnBase/README.md

 # VuxFnBase

-Please do not sell this as i will expose you
+Please do not sell this as i will expose you\n
 Make sure to check out https://discord.gg/SFKWxKWsdS